Politics of Bangladesh: Nepotism and dynastic politics

-Two major political dynasties, one led by former prime minister Khaleda Zia, the widow of former military ruler Ziaur Rahman, who has led the BNP since 1981, and her son Tarique Rahman, alongside the prime minister Sheikh Hasina, daughter of Sheikh Mujibur Rahman, who has led the AL since 1981, are known for their rivalry.
+Two major political dynasties, one led by former prime minister Khaleda Zia, the widow of former military ruler and president Ziaur Rahman and their son Tarique Rahman, alongside the prime minister Sheikh Hasina, daughter of Sheikh Mujibur Rahman, who has led the AL since 1981, are known for their rivalry.

 In recent years, increased awareness of the adverse effects of this political system has caused some shift in public perception.

 Political issues

+It is historically connected to the Westminster system of democracy of United Kingdom while Bangladesh was part of British Colonial Empire from 1757 to 1947.
+Since Bangladesh achieved its indendence on 26 March 1971 from Pakistan, Bangladesh introduced parliamentary democracy into its political system; however, a military coup in 1975 halted the process.
+It was restored in 1991 through a constitutional amendment.

 Corruption

 Bangladesh has seen political corruption for decades.
 According to all major ranking institutions, Bangladesh routinely finds itself among the most corrupt countries in the world.

 Social issues

 Social issues in Bangladesh range from liberal inceptions such as women's rights, religious liberty, religious freedom, modernity, industrialization to religious issues such as blasphemy laws, sharia legal system, religious conservatism and state religion.
 The two main parties, the Bangladesh Nationalist Party and the Awami League, both have contested against each other since the millennium over these issues.